 CARD4L will help users to overcome the challenges of big EO data, by removing the need for users to pre-process larger and larger data volumes; and,

-CARD4L will lead toward more interoperable data between like instruments (eg., Landsat-OLI and Sentinel-2 MSI), supporting CEOS constellations.
+CARD4L will lead toward more interoperable data between like instruments (eg., Landsat-OLI and Sentinel-2 MSI), supporting CEOS Constellations.

 Increased participation is needed in LSI-VC to progress the CARD4L work, including technical specifications (e.g. radar).
 The draft Plenary decisions sought by LSI-VC are as follows: